 Use relative URLs instead of absolute URLs.
 For example, to reference an image for your site, use /images/image1.png rather than https://our-site-name.com/images/image1.png

-Allow *.websites.pageproofusercontent.com in your X-Frame options and CORS controls - especially access to any resources like images and fonts you may have hosted on your own servers.
+Allow *.pageproof.com in your X-Frame-Options and CORS controls - especially access to any resources like images and fonts you may have hosted on your own servers.
 This allows PageProof to embed your site inside the proofing screen.

 Resource access.
-If you have any resources which has an access restriction, add *.websites.pageproofusercontent.com (API, SDK, image servers etc)
+If you have resources with access restrictions, add *.websites.pageproofusercontent.com (API, SDK, image servers etc)

 Once you have gone through the checklist above, your website content can be reviewed and approved in PageProof with ease.
 If you have any questions, please reach out to the PageProof support team via the in-app chat on the dashboard.